martindiphoorn/NextNote/1_setup_workspace.md

 Fill the form in with:

-Generate a **Maven Project** with **Java** and Spring Boot **2.0.4**
+Generate a **Maven Project** with **Java** and Spring Boot **2.1.0**
-> Version 2.0.4 is the latest version at the moment of writing this.
+> Version 2.1.0 is the latest version at the moment of writing this.

 **Project MetaData**
 Group: com.example
 Artifact: nextnote

 **Dependencies**
+- Actuator
+- DevTools
+- Flyway
 - JPA
+- Lombok
+- Security
 - Web
-- Security
-- DevTools
-- Lombok
-- Flyway

-Hit generate project and unzip the downloaded file to the workspace folder and call it boot.
+Hit generate project and unzip the downloaded file to the workspace folder and call it `backend`.

 Next we need an script which wait for the database server before starting docker boot.
 Go to the boot folder and create a docker-files folder.
 This folder will contain files only used by docker builds.

-Create a file called starter.sh and add the following contents:
+Create a file called `starter.sh` and add the following contents:

 ```bash
 #!/bin/bash